 Internships are offered in categories such as: policy, administration, project management, computer science, communications and science.
 A mentor will be provided for the duration of the internship.

 It is important to find someone such as a practicing or retired dental hygienist or someone with a background in healthcare, who can coach or mentor you and share information about working in your profession in Canada.

 Many professional associations or firms offer this type of “buddy” program, where a seasoned member guides a junior one.
 Contact the relevant associations in your area to know about the available mentorship opportunities.

 As well, many bridging programs and immigrant-serving agencies have mentorship programs where they team up a newcomer with someone in their professional field.

 The Mentoring Partnership brings together recent skilled immigrants and established professionals in occupation-specific mentoring relationships.
 The program is managed by the Toronto Region Immigrant Employment Council.
-For similar programs in other Canadian cities, check the immigrant employment council in your area.

 You can also look for mentoring opportunities online, by registering for sites such as MentorCity.

 Not exactly a mentorship or a volunteer opportunity, job shadowing is an interesting way to get some inside information on your industry in Canada, know about how the Canadian workplace operates and possibly make some good networking contacts.
 This can last anywhere from an hour to an entire day.
 Job shadowing is a great way to find out what an hour or a day on your job is like in Canada.